Give it, Don’t Bin it

 If you have large items that you can’t recycle and won’t fit in your bins, then you can make use of the council’s bulky waste collection service.

 If you have excess rubbish then you can arrange for a private refuse company to dispose of it but you have a duty of care to ensure that rubbish is properly transported and disposed of.
-There is advice on the council website about disposing of waste and how to find a registered waste carrier.
 You can be prosecuted, or receive a £400 Fixed Penalty Notice, if you pass your rubbish or unwanted items to a rubbish collector/waste carrier without checking they are registered.

 The council has no obligation to remove items that do not fit in your own or communal recycling bins, that responsibility falls on the occupiers, or if left after the tenancy has ended, the landlord.
 This means MCR Move or the landlord will have to arrange for any rubbish not in bins to be removed and the cost of doing so will be claimed against your deposit.